CITMProject3/Project3/docs/jnunes.md

 Vertical Slice 1 & 2 were a very early prototypes, without nothing similar to a final level or art implmented, very fwe mechanics, etc.
 ![Vertical Slice 1 & 2](http://i.imgur.com/NXjy6aQ.png)

+### Production
 After this prototypes we saw in what direction we had to advance and leads and I decided pass to Scrums productions instead of departments production.
-For the firsts sprints we had the following scrums: Gameplay, Levels, UI, Engine and Art-Heroes.
+For the firsts sprints we had the following scrums:
 - Gameplay was responsible of karts behaviours, player mechanics, items and animations.
 - Levels had to develop tools for import heightmaps in order to create levels, create props and design and iterate circuits.
 - UI designed and developed all menu's and in-game UI.